 Tabs | View It Must Have Been Love Tabs Here |

 If you still believe that love songs don’t have a place in rock music, think again.
 Not only does this 1987 song prove that love knows no boundaries or limitations.
-It also does it in a style that many people at the time can truly appreciate.
-This song by Roxette has all the nice elements of rock and given a fresh upgrade by making its structure more melodic.
+It also does it in a style that many people at the time could truly appreciate.
+This song by Roxette has all the nice elements of rock and even has a fresh upgrade because its structure is more melodic.
 Beginner guitarists won’t have problems playing this soft rock classic.
 It only requires basic strumming of at least 5 very simple chords.
-I play it arpeggio; although, you should stick to the basic strumming if you’re a newbie.
+I play it arpeggio, although you should stick to the basic strumming if you’re a newbie.

 The song is about the regrets we have when we lose someone we love.
 It is easy to put oneself in the shoes of the artist singing the song.
 The lyrics are vivid enough to allow you to almost ‘experience’ them.
 That’s the magic of love songs.
 These music pieces have the uncanny ability to transport you right into the core structure of the song.